Predictive Communications for Low-Altitude Networks: Layered Predictive Communication Framework

 \section{Layered Predictive Communication Framework}

-The analysis in the accuracy-range trade-off dictates a new design philosophy: one that embraces the hierarchical nature of predictive information as a structural blueprint for the optimization framework.
-This leads directly to our proposed solution: a layered predictive communication framework.
 The core principle of this framework is hierarchical task decomposition, as conceptually illustrated in Fig.~\ref{fig:framework}.
-The predictive cross-layer objective of delivering data with minimal interference (Fig. ~\ref{fig:framework}(a)) is broken down into a cascade of distinct, tractable sub-problems.
-This is achieved by assigning different functional responsibilities to three layers, each operating at a different scale and leveraging the predictive information best suited to its task.
-This hierarchical decomposition is the key to creating a system that is both strategically robust and tactically agile.
+The predictive cross-layer objective of delivering data with minimal interference (Fig.~\ref{fig:framework}(a)) is broken down into a cascade of distinct, tractable sub-problems.
+This is achieved by assigning different functional responsibilities to three layers, each operating at a different scale and leveraging the predictive information best suited to its task. {Within this hierarchy, channel uncertainty caused by trajectory deviations, environmental modeling errors, and small-scale fading is captured through a statistical characterization of the problem, {\em e.g.}, expectation- or outage-based objectives and constraints.}